sjd78/kai-ide-user-stories/story/iterate_on_issue_resolution.md

 ## Considerations

+Since Kai is working with the goal of "completely fixing the problem", multiple files may receive changes when fixing a single incident.
+This may be a long running request.
+With the extra thinking time, and a set of the changes with some explanation details lines up with a standard pull request kind of process.
+Put potential changes somewhere and ask a developer to merge them after reviewing the description and code changes.

 Basics...
   - at minimum: interact with Kai on a single issue in a single source file
   - _stretch goal_: interact with Kai on the basis of a single issue that may span multiple source files